benjbuch/octo_waffle/part_13-summarizing_tables.md

 ## Hands-On Exercise

 Unfortunately, some of the fits on `plate_data` are not of satisfactory quality.
-Let’s try to figure out if there is a bad replicate in our data.
+Maybe we can figure out if this is because of a bad replicate in our data.

 1. We will group `plate_data` by `sample_id` and `replicate_id`.
 One of
     the groups has no values recorded at all, which will cause troubles in later steps.
 Figure out which one it is and exlude it by filtering the rows accordingly.

-2. Now, perform the fit with `lm` and have a look only at the intercept terms.
+2. Now, perform the fit with `lm` and have a look only at the slopes.
     How much do they differ between replicates?